The program broadcasts details and asks for tips about abducted children or an adult with a proven mental or physical disability.

 Each province has an AMBER Alert program; protocols are in place to ensure they co-ordinate their efforts.

-- there’s reason to believe the victim is in danger of serious harm or death
+- Police believe abductee is in danger of serious harm/death;

-- the alert can be broadcasted soon enough to create a reasonable expectation that the victim can be returned or the suspect apprehended
+- The alert can be issued soon enough that there is a reasonable expectation the abductee could be returned, or the abductor apprehended.

 - description of the suspect

 - what, where, why and how the abduction happened

 - last location of the suspect